peterdillon/Grunt-PostCSS-Boilerplate/README.md

       },
     }
 ```
-I can't get it load the index automatically as an alias or task - any help or guidance would be appreciated.
+Is grunt-serve able to load the index automatically?

 ## Demo